Doug Ford government cancels funding for post-secondary campus expansions in Brampton, Milton, Markham | Globalnews.ca

 Doug Ford government cancels funding for post-secondary campus expansions in Brampton, Milton, Markham

-The Doug Ford government has announced it will cancel funding for planned university and college campus expansions in Brampton, Milton and Markham, citing a large multi-billion-dollar provincial budget deficit.
+The Doug Ford government has announced it will cancel more than $300 million in funding for planned university and college campus expansions in Brampton, Milton and Markham, citing a large multi-billion-dollar provincial budget deficit.

 “Through our government’s independent commission of inquiry, we now know that Ontario faces a $15 billion deficit, about two and half times the estimate provided by the previous administration,” a written statement from Training, Colleges and Universities Minister Merrilee Fullerton read Tuesday evening.